 Caregivers will monitor you closely for any problems.
 Do not get out of bed until your caregiver says it is okay.
 When your caregiver sees that you are okay, you will be able to go home or be taken to your hospital room.

 - You cannot make it to your procedure.

 Seek Care Immediately if

-- Your signs and symptoms, such as headaches or trouble breathing, are getting worse.
+- Your symptoms, such as headaches or trouble breathing, get worse.